EutechCybernetic/lucy-pro-documentation/bulkloading.md

 ```

-Then the importer will look for an action in your model called code/BulkLoadEnergyData.
+Then the importer will look for an action in your model called `BulkLoadEnergyData`.
-The empty template download link will look for an action called code/DownloadEnergyDataBulkLoadTemplate
+The empty template download link will look for an action called `DownloadEnergyDataBulkLoadTemplate`

 ## Excel Sheet Format
 For bulk imports to work, the Excel sheet must have a suitable format:

-1. The file format should be code/.xlsx (Excel 2007 or above)
+1. The file format should be `.xlsx` (Excel 2007 or above)
 2. The first row should have column headers in them
 3. All other rows should contain data

 {% hint type="note" %}
-    If your import logic needs to work with a variable number of columns, instead of specifying individual column names as parameters to the [Action Start](actionstart-ref) block, use the *All Output* pin to read all values together as a dictionary and then use that to probe for what keys are present (using either a |javascript| block or an [exists-ref](exists-ref) block) {% endhint %}
+    If your import logic needs to work with a variable number of columns, instead of specifying individual column names as parameters to the [Action Start](actionstart-ref) block, use the *All Output* pin to read all values together as a dictionary and then use that to probe for what keys are present (using either a |javascript| block or an [Exists](block-source.raw.rst#exists-ref) block) {% endhint %}